Skip to content

 Activity 4-1 | Digital Gallery Walk: View and respond to class infographics and blog posts

-Do a virtual gallery walk around your classmate’s blog posts and infographics.
+Do a virtual gallery walk around your classmate’s blog posts and representations of their learning.
 A gallery walk in a face to face classroom is an activity where content is posted on the physical walls of the classroom and the learners move from one piece of content to the next.
-In this case, the content is your classmates blog posts & infographics and the walls are their blogs.
-Review 3 or 4 infographics & posts and, when you find one that you connect with or wish to comment on, leave a comment.
+In this case, the content is your classmates blog posts & assignments and the walls are their blogs.
+Review 3 or 4 of them and leave a comment on at least one.

-As a prompt structure your comment using a simple format called “I Like, I Wonder” where you point out one thing about the infographic/blog post that you like and why, and one thing about the infographic/blog post that you are curious or wonder about.
+If you need one, a prompt structure for your comment can use a simple format such as “I Like, I Wonder”.
 It does not have to be an extensive critique of their work.
-Just make a point or two about what stands out to you about their infographic and/or blog post.
+Just make a point or two about what stands out to you about their work.
 And if someone posts a comment on your post, remember to respond to their comment.

 Note: If you are moderating comments on your blog, please allow these comments through so that I am able to see who has completed the activity.
 Or, if there is a reason why you do not wish the comments to be visible on your blog, please email me the comment directly so that I can be sure to give proper participation credit to the person who left the comment.